department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/ptsd.md

 ### Can I get disability compensation from VA?

-Yes, if:

--	You have symptoms related to a traumatic event (the “stressor”), or
+Yes, if you have symptoms related to a traumatic event (the “stressor”) **or**:
--	Your experience with the stressor is related to the PTSD symptoms, and
+-	Your experience with the stressor is related to the PTSD symptoms
--	The stressor happened during your service, and
+-	The stressor happened during your service
--	You can’t function as well as you once could because of your symptoms, and
+-	You can’t function as well as you once could because of your symptoms
 -	A doctor has stated that you have PTSD

 <br>